1j01/project-nexus/IDEAS.md

 		* I'm thinking it would be bad if you navigate away from a project within a tool and close the project and the tool is killed even though it's no longer related to the project
 			* I guess it would just have to warn you
 				* And because of this, murderous behavior would be disabled by default
-	* (If one workflow is obviously superior, maybe I can remove the setting)
+	* (If one workflow is obviously superior, I'll remove the setting)

 * Auto detect common project superdirectories